 The most common frustration we hear from marketing professionals is that their superiors don’t value their thoughtful recommendations.
 When we dig a little deeper, however, we find that in most cases marketers aren’t supporting their recommendations with data.

-Even if they are not data heads, most professionals are influenced by facts and research.
+Even if they are not “data heads,” most professionals are influenced by facts and research.
 This is almost certainly the case for top executives who think of themselves as anchored in reality.
-Facts still matter, so use them to build a compelling, research-supported case.
+Facts matter, so you must use them to build a compelling, research-supported case.
 What does this look like though?
 When proposing changes to your marketing plan that require more investment or stakeholder buy-in, there are three sources of data you can use to support your ideas.

 A second source of data can come from third-party entities.
 For instance, Hinge publishes many free studies and other resources that can arm you with the facts you need to build a compelling case.
 They are there for you.
 Use them!
 Secondary research from trusted industry voices can be a powerful ally when it comes to influencing decision making.

 Almost as good is seeing a trusted peer firm launch a successful campaign or program.
 Most stakeholders don’t want their firm to be a test case for an untried program.
 But if you can show them that others have already succeeded with a specific marketing approach, you can reduce that anxiety.

 Look to your trade associations or potential service providers for examples of firms to showcase.
 If you can demonstrate that comparable firms have successfully executed what you are recommending, you will be much closer to achieving stakeholder buy-in.

 4. Get an outside expert to educate stakeholders.